-The Compliance Function is an Independent Control Function within ERGO Insurance NV/SA, aiming to monitor and manage compliance with all relevant laws and regulations, including internal norms, assess compliance risks and promote integrity of activities.
+The Compliance Function is an Independent Control Function within ERGO Insurance NV/SA, aiming to monitor and manage compliance with all relevant laws and regulations, including internal norms, assess compliance risks and promote integrity of activities and appropriate conduct.

 The responsibility of ERGO Insurance NV/SA to comply with laws and regulations cannot be outsourced.